remotion-dev/remotion/packages/docs/docs/paths/get-point-at-length.md

 ## Example: Getting the middle point of a path

 Use [`getLength()`](/docs/paths/get-length) to get the total length of a path and then multiply it with a number between 0 and 1 to get any point on the path.
-For example, `length * 0.5` to get the coordinate of the middle of the path.
+For example, `length * 0.5` to get the coordinates in the middle of the path.

 ```tsx twoslash
 import { getLength, getPointAtLength } from "@remotion/paths";